mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/06-union-and-intersection-types/index.md

 This is quite different than what we saw with union types -- this is quite literally a `Date` and `{ end: Date}` mashed together, and we have access to everything immediately.

-It's _far_ less common to use intersection types compared to union types.
-I expect it to be at least a 50-to-1 ratio for you in practice
+It is _far_ less common to use intersection types compared to union types.
+I expect it to be at least a 50-to-1 ratio for you in practice.

 [[question | :grey_question: Ask yourself: why might you run into union types more often?]]
 | - Consider control flow and function return types